Skip to main content

 Do all international students need to submit a TOEFL score?
 Are there any other tests I need to take before applying?

-International students who do not need to submit TOEFL scores are those for whom English is a first language, and those who have earned a four-year Undergraduate Degree or a two-year or longer Master's degree from an accredited institution whose language of instruction is English.
+International students who do not need to submit TOEFL scores are those for whom English is a first language, and those who have earned a four-year Undergraduate Degree or a two-year or longer Master's degree from an accredited institution whose primary language of instruction is English.
 International applicants who need to take a TOEFL for admission must also take the SPEAK test by the end of their first year of study in order to qualify for a TA-ship.
-To be considered valid for Fall 2024 admission, TOEFL scores must be no older than September 2022.
+To be considered valid for Fall 2025 admission, TOEFL scores must be no older than September 2023.

 What is your institutional code for submitting my GRE or TOEFL scores?